Analytical Formulation for Gravitational Wave Event Rates

 Corner plot comparing intrinsic and detectable BBH populations

-Figure 2: Corner plot comparing the simulated intrinsic BBH population (blue) with the detectable subset (orange) for the LIGO–Virgo–KAGRA network ([‘L1’, ‘H1’, ‘V1’]) at O4 design sensitivity.
-The population model assumes a Madau–Dickinson–like merger-rate density (see Figure 1) and a PowerLaw+Peak component-mass distribution.
-Shown parameters are the source redshift \(z_s\) and component masses \(m_1\) and \(m_2\) (in \(M_\odot\)).
+Figure 4: Corner plot comparing the simulated intrinsic BBH population (blue) with the detectable subset (orange) for the LIGO–Virgo–KAGRA network ([‘L1’, ‘H1’, ‘V1’]) at O4 design sensitivity.
+The population model assumes a Madau–Dickinson–like merger-rate density (see Figure 1) and a PowerLaw+Peak source-frame component-mass distribution; while other parameter distributions follow priors given Table 1.
+Shown parameters are the source redshift \(z_s\) and component masses in (observed) detector-frame \(\left(m_1, m_2\right)\) and (intrinsic) source-frame \(\left(m^{\rm src}_1=\frac{m_1}{1+z_s}, m^{\rm src}_2=\frac{m_2}{1+z_s}\right)\), in the unit of \(M_\odot\).
 The detectable subset is biased toward lower redshift and higher masses because these systems typically yield larger network SNR.
 Orientation effects, which also modulate SNR through the antenna pattern and inclination, are not shown.

 Rate Estimates for Different GW Detector Networks

-Estimated annual merger rates for BBH and BNS populations are listed below for two detector configurations under the population and detection settings described above.
+Estimated detectable annual merger rates for BBH and BNS populations are listed below for two detector configurations under the population and detection settings described above.

 Detector Configuration